Moment Matching Denoising Gibbs Sampling: Image Generation Using Multiple Noise Levels

-At each noise level, we use samples $\tilde{x}_{t+1}$ from the previous noise level to initialise a Gibbs sampling chain targeting the marginal distribution at the current noise level $p_t(\tilde{x})$, which now plays the role of the `clean' distribution in Equation \ref{eq:clean:true}.
-Therefore, the noisy distribution at time step $t$ is a Gaussian $p(\tx_{t+1}|\tx_{t})=\Normal(\tx_t,\sigma_{t+1}^2-\sigma_t^2)$.
-The optimal denoising distribution $q(\tx_{t}|\tx_{t+1})$ is thus a function of the level of noise at step $t$ relative to the level of noise at the previous step $t+1$.
+We show that the proposed Gibbs sampling scheme can be directly applied to a pre-trained score-based generative model as a drop-in replacement for Langevin dynamics MCMC in the generation stage.
+At each noise level, we use samples $x_{t+1}$ from the previous noise level to initialise a Gibbs sampling chain targeting the marginal distribution at the current noise level $p_t(x_t)$, which now plays the role of the `clean' distribution in Equation \ref{eq:clean:true}.
+Therefore, the noisy distribution at time step $t$ is a Gaussian $p(x_{t+1}|x_{t})=\Normal(x_t,\sigma_{t+1}^2-\sigma_t^2)$.
+The optimal denoising distribution $q(x_{t}|x_{t+1})$ is thus a function of the level of noise at step $t$ relative to the level of noise at the previous step $t+1$.
 For generation efficiency, we employ 3 Gibbs steps at each noise level, using 3 Rademacher samples to approximate the diagonal Hessian.
-Further details can be found in Appendix~\ref{app:exp:multi}.
+The sampling procedure is summarized in Algorithm~\ref{alg:2}.
+In Figure \ref{fig:cifar10:multi} and \ref{fig:celeba:multi}, we visualize the samples from models that are trained on CIFAR10 and CelebA separately.
+Further experimental details can be found in Appendix~\ref{app:exp:multi}.

-For direct comparison with the results of \citep{song2020improved}, we retain the same schedule of noise levels used to generate samples with Langevin dynamics.
+For direct comparison with the results of \citep{song2020improved} on CIFAR10, we retain the same schedule of noise levels used to generate samples with Langevin dynamics.
 We generate 50000 samples using this approach and report FID and Inception scores in Table \ref{tab:fid}.
 Our multi-level Gibbs sampling scheme produces samples of equivalent quality to the multi-level Langevin dynamics of \citep{song2020improved}, confirming its applicability to complex natural image data.
 The FID is also notably superior to that of the single-noise level Gibbs sampling, and the samples exhibit significant visual diversity (Figure~\ref{fig:cifar10:multi}).
 This underlines the importance of employing multi-level noise in our approach.
 Recent advances in sampling strategies for score-based models leveraging the framework of stochastic differential equations~\citep{song2021scorebased} have led to significant further improvements in generation quality as shown in Table \ref{tab:fid}; we leave the exploration of possible applications of our method to this framework to future work.